Microsoft ends support for Internet Explorer on June 16, 2022.

 With the objective of further strengthening the independence, objectivity, and accountability in decisions with respect to appointments and compensation of officers and related matters made by the Board of Directors, the Company has voluntarily established a Nomination Committee and Compensation Committee, each consisting of five Members of the Board, of which a majority (three) are outside independent Members of the Board, as preliminary review institutions of the Board of Directors, thereby increasing the effectiveness of governance.

 Executive Officers Meeting Important corporate matters to be decided are, in principle and in advance, discussed at the Executive Officers Meeting, which is made up of senior vice presidents and others.
 The Executive Officers Meeting is held about once a week.
-To improve the transparency of management decision-making, one Audit & Supervisory Board member participates in the Executive Officers Meeting.
+To improve the transparency of management decision-making, one Member of the Board who is an Audit and Supervisory Committee Member participates in the Executive Officers Meeting.

 Various Committees